sokennguyen/sokennguyen/README.md

 Proud of making them?
 Heck yeah!

-Especially these ⬇️ So I pinned them for you to see too (nobody asked, really).
+Especially these ⬇️ So I pinned them for you to see too 😄